lmmx/pgb_pres_papers/Malmstrom_refnotes.md

 > MS-based methods for relative proteome quant. have broadly affected life science research

+#### MS 1: LC-ESI

+#### MS 2: absolute quantification of 19 proteins (targeted SRM)

+#### MS 3: LC-MS/MS

+* Extracted precursor ion intensities for peptides derived from LC-MS maps acquired from trypsinized cell lysates
+* Calculated total protein ion intensity for the respcetive proteins by using median intensities from the three most intense peptides matching to a specific protein (refs 9-11: Silva 2006, Vogel 2008, Ishihama 2005)

+Mueller 2007 presented an OSS tool called *SuperHirn*, a set of modules to process LC-MS data acquired on a high-res.
+MS. Includes: feature extraction and quantification, LC-MS similarity analysis, LC-MS alignment of multiple datasets and **intensity normalisation**.

+> <sub>These program routines extract profiles of measured features and comprise tools for clustering and classification analysis of the profiles.

+ > <sub>Only a small subset of peptide features in the sample are selected for fragmentation analysis leading to a systematic undersampling of peptide identifications in conventional shotgun LC-MS experiments ([Li 2005](http://dx.doi.org/10.1074/mcp.M500141-MCP200)).

+ > > <sub>There is an increasing interest in the quantitative proteomic measurement of the protein contents of numerous, substantially similar samples.
+Typical examples include the discovery of protein biomarkers from clinical samples (3, 22, 23) and the measurement of the response of cells and tissues to perturbations.
+For biomarker discovery, large numbers of samples need to be processed to achieve sufficient statistical power to distinguish disease-specific markers from coincidental proteome fluctuations within the human population.
+For the study of cellular response to perturbations, temporal and dose-de- pendent changes are usually particularly informative for the identification of patterns of proteins that are specifically affected by the treatment (24).
+Therefore, these and similar applications require high sample throughput and highly reproducible coverage of the proteome.

+> > <sub>**Quantitative LC-MS/MS is of limited use for such large scale studies because of significant undersampling** of complex proteomic samples.
+Even after extensive peptide fractionation, **a significant fraction of the peptides present in a sample is not selected by the mass spectrometer** for [CID](https://en.wikipedia.org/wiki/Tandem_mass_spectrometry#Collision-induced_dissociation) [collision-induced dissociation].
+These peptides are neither identified nor quantified.
+Therefore, **if multiple, substantially similar samples are being analyzed, the fraction of those peptides that is measured in every sample rapidly decreases with increasing sample number**.
+Furthermore the peptides that are consistently detected tend to be the high abundance peptides that generate intense MS signals, whereas **many lower abundance, biologically interesting peptides are inconsistently sampled**.
+As a result, **it is very difficult to consistently obtain quantitative information on low abundance proteins across multiple samples by the LC-MS/MS**.

+---

 Followed by a 2010 study ["Proteome-wide protein concentrations in the human heart"](http://dx.doi.org/10.1039/c004495d)

 This study presents **methodology to quantify absolute concentrations** [no. protein copies per cell in a population] **for a large fraction of the proteome in <u>genetically unperturbed</u> cells**